gridsome/gridsome.org/docs/components.md

 # Components

-Gridsome uses Vue Single File Components.
-This means you add HTML, JavaScript and CSS all in the same file.
+Gridsome uses [Vue Single File Components] (https://vuejs.org/v2/guide/single-file-components.html).
+This means you add HTML, JavaScript and CSS in the same file.
 This makes your projects easier to maintain and test and your components more reusable.
-You also get **code-splitting** out-of-the-box.
+This is also used for **code-splitting** in the build process.

-Here is an example of a Single File Component file.
+Here is an example:

 ```html